What are ‘pins and needles?’

 Temporary paresthesia is often due to short-term pressure on a nerve or a brief period of poor blood supply and circulation.

-There are 2 main causes of paresthesia: radiculopathy and neuropathy.
+There are 2 main causes of paresthesia: radiculopathy and nerve damage.

 Radiculopathy is a condition where the nerve becomes compressed, irritated, or inflamed.
 This most often occurs when you have: